 It is well established that physical morbidity and premature mortality are elevated in schizophrenia.
-The CIs/AIs who collaborated on the 2010 National Survey of High Impact Psychosis (SHIP), have cross-sectional data revealing rates of physical morbidity among SHIP participants well above population rates and exposing a very high cost burden.
+The investigators who collaborated on the 2010 National Survey of High Impact Psychosis (SHIP), have cross-sectional data revealing rates of physical morbidity among SHIP participants well above population rates and exposing a very high cost burden.
 However there is a critical need for longitudinal data.

 The aims are to:

 - Estimate rates of 7-year mortality and morbidity in people with a psychotic illness with separate estimates for:

 - mortality due to natural versus unnatural causes

 - potentially avoidable morbidity in order to establish much needed Australian benchmarks for assessing the impact of changes in public health policies.

 - Examine the impact of sets of risk factors on 7-year mortality and morbidity in order to move beyond estimation of rates to understanding the aetiology of adverse physical health outcomes in psychotic disorders and informing clinical practice.